Gravity Flow Racking

 Q. How do I choose the right flow racking?

-A. Carton flow tracks will generally range from 36” - 120” in length and can be 1” in width, so each product lanes require at least 2 tracks and some will require additional tracks depending on the product size.
+A. Carton flow tracks will generally range from 36” - 120” in length and are 1” in width, so each product lanes require at least 2 tracks.
+Some will require additional tracks depending on the product size.
 Span track roller lanes range in length from 36” - 120” and are available in widths of 6” - 15”.
 The most common sizes of flex track are 48” - 144” in length and 9” - 16” in width.
 Longer custom flex track lanes are available.

 A. Capacities of the different flow racking styles will depend on the configuration, the lane or track, the roller center locations, and the unsupported spans in the system.
 In general, carton flow has the least amount of capacity, span track is mid-level, and flex track is higher capacity when supported properly.
 Warehouse1 in-house design experts can help you design a system that is suited for your specific needs.

-Q. How difficult is flow rack to install?
+Q. How difficult is gravity flow rack to install?

-A. In most cases, flow rack is very easy to install.
-Span track and flex track specifically can be installed into your current pallet racking system with ease.
-Warehouse1 provides you with a simple chart to record the measurements of your upright and beam profiles along with sizes and weights of your products.
+A. In most cases, it is very easy to install.
+Span track and flex track specifically can be installed into your current pallet racking with ease.
+Warehouse1 can provide you with a simple chart to record the measurements of your upright and beam profiles along with sizes and weights of your products.
 We use this information to design your flow system to drop right into your racks.

-A. In general, carton flow will be the least costly, span track is mid-priced, and flex track is typically the most expensive.
-We sell all of these products new, but also carry a wide selection of used material, which can help save you money.
-Please don’t confuse cost with value.
-Many times you can pay more and receive a better overall lifetime value on material and sometimes you can spend less and get a better value.
-Warehouse1 in-house design experts can help you make these tough decisions.
+A. In general, carton flow will be the least costly, span track is mid-priced, and flex track is the most expensive.
+We sell all of these products new, but also carry a wide selection of used material handling equipment, which can help save you money.
+New tracks range in price from $30-$90 per track.